unixsysdev/serena-cli-go/README.md

-# Serena CLI - Professional Go Edition
+# Serena CLI - Go Edition

 A lean coding assistant powered by GLM 4.7 and Serena MCP.